vanus-labs/docs/content/cloud-docs/sink/google-sheets/setup.md

 ---

-**Perform the following steps to configure your google-sheets: Sink**
+**Perform the following steps to configure your google-sheets Sink**

 ## Step 1: Create a Google Spreadsheet